draftstudios/draft-studios-website/README.md

 ## The ColdFusion Part

 ColdFusion assets are located in /draft-studios-website/public/ and /draft-studios-website/public/services/.
 As long as you copy the build folder after running `npm run build` onto a ColdFusion Web Server reachable directory, everything should work fine.
+Also, remember to rename the index.html file to index.cfm so that it kicks off Application.cfc from root.

 ## Why??